Pakistan PM Khan tests positive for COVID-19, urges people to vaccinate | Health

 Pakistan PM Khan tests positive for COVID-19, urges people to vaccinate

-Pakistan Prime Minister Imran Khan has tested positive for COVID-19 two days after receiving his first vaccine dose, government officials said on Saturday, urging people not to be deterred from getting vaccinated.
-Pakistan's vaccination roll-out has been met with widespread vaccine hesitancy, and Khan's positive test could serve as a setback to the mass inoculation drive in the country of 220 million people, health experts said.
+Pakistani Prime Minister Imran Khan tested positive for COVID-19 on Saturday, two days after receiving his first vaccine dose, government officials said, urging people not to be deterred from getting vaccinated.
+Pakistan's vaccination roll-out has been met with widespread vaccine hesitancy, and Khan's positive test could serve as a setback to the inoculation drive in the country of 220 million people, health experts said.

-Khan, 68, is "self-isolating at home," Health Minister Faisal Sultan, said in a tweet, and a close aide said he had a mild cough and fever.
-Senior aides stressed that he had likely been infected before he was vaccinated on Thursday.
+Health Minister Faisal Sultan said Khan was "in good health" with a mild cough and fever and was self-isolating at home, adding that the 68-year-old premier had likely been infected much before he got his first vaccine shot on Thursday.
+Sultan told local television people should not link the prime minister's coronavirus infection with the vaccine, which takes times to build antibodies.

 Vaccine hesitancy is common in Pakistan, which is one of two countries in the world where polio remains endemic due to widespread conspiracies against inoculation.
 Earlier this month, a poll showed that hesitancy against the COVID-19 vaccination was also high among healthcare workers – particularly over Chinese vaccines.